FX forward returns #

 )

-Naturally, FX forward positions are not a homogeneous asset class and long-term performances of the smaller currencies against USD and EUR has been very diverse.
-The below returns were not always reachable for international investors since they include periods of capital controls.
+The below cumulative returns have not always been accessible to international investors since some EM countries imposed periods of tight capital controls.
 To exclude these periods, one should include the information of the “FX tradeability and flexibility” category.
 Particularly striking examples include the performance of the Malaysian ringgit in the early 2000s and the recorded massive positive return on the Russian ruble in the initial phase of the Ukraine invasion.

 msp.view_timelines(